betagouv/domibus/Core/Domibus-MSH/upgrade-info.md

                 - Replace the default plugin(s) property file(s) and jar(s) into "conf/domibus/plugins/config" respectively into "conf/domibus/plugins/lib"
                 - Update the file cef_edelivery_path/domibus/conf/domibus/internal/activemq.xml and make sure the <property-placeholder> section has the attribute system-properties-mode="ENVIRONMENT".
 Ideally the line should look exactly like this: <context:property-placeholder system-properties-mode="ENVIRONMENT" ignore-resource-not-found="false" ignore-unresolvable="false"/>
                 - Update the "/conf/domibus/internal/ehcache.xml" cache definitions file by removing domainValidity if exists
-                - Update all the domibus.UI.title.name domain property names to domibus.ui.title.name
-                - Update all the property names prefixed with domibus.metrics.sl4j to domibus.metrics.slf4j
                 - Update your logback.xml configuration so that logs contain the correct origin line number.
 At the begginging of your <configuration> declare the conversion word domibusLine:
                 <conversionRule conversionWord="domibusLine" converterClass="eu.domibus.logging.DomibusLineOfCallerConverter" />
                 And then change your log pattern layouts by replacing %L and %line with %domibusLine.
 For example, the pattern: